rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables reporting of the Code 39 check digit when a Code 39 barcode is scanned.</p>
+Enables reporting of the Code 39 check digit when a Code 39 barcode is scanned.
 ####Access